Table of Contents

 - Marked lane violation

 - Vehicle safety violation, including not restraining children in seatbelts, driving without proper headlights or taillights, other physical damage or missing parts that render a vehicle hazardous

-- Speeding – penalties vary according to miles per hour
+- Speeding violations– penalties vary according to miles per hour

 - Operating under the influence of alcohol or drugs